Baltoli/project-docs/notes/log.md

 * Worked on model checking implementation - started to flesh out data structures and look at what format the data will be in.

+# 14/2/2017

+* Big chunk of work on model building - can extract a model from basic blocks and functions that shows event flow.
+* Worked out a better way of structuring the code for dealign with graph construction and began to rewrite the initial prototype using the new techniques.
+* Written an instruction graph finder for an individual function.